orbeon/orbeon-forms-doc/form-builder/validation.md

 - Stop the operation, close the dialog and review the warnings and/or informational messages.
 - Continue the operation, ignoring the warnings and/or informational messages.

 These processes are entirely configurable.
-See [[Buttons and Processes|Form-Runner-~-Buttons-and-Processes]] for more information.
+See [Buttons and Processes](FIXME Form-Runner-~-Buttons-and-Processes) for more information.

 Optionally, it is possible to annotate the XML data submitted with error, warning or informational messages.
-See [[Buttons and Processes|Form-Runner-~-Buttons-and-Processes]] for more information.
+See [Buttons and Processes](FIXME Form-Runner-~-Buttons-and-Processes) for more information.

 ## See also